Changer0001/Changer0001/README.md

 ### 🚀 About Me

-I'm a passionate **IT Analyst** at Hyatt Hotels, managing three properties and ensuring seamless technology operations.
+I'm an **IT Analyst** at Hyatt Hotels, managing three properties and ensuring seamless technology operations.
 I recently graduated with a **Bachelor's in Computer Science** from San Diego State University and a current student of **Master's in Computer Engineering** at SDSU.

 ### 💼 Experience
 - **IT Analyst** at Hyatt Hotels (2024 - Present)